kpuchalskixiv/Impact-of-market-microstructure-on-stock-price/readme.md

-In this repository we can find 3 files, which contain all of our calculations and plots of our engineering thesis "Discovering Impact of Market Microstructure on Stock Prices by Computational Intelligence Approach".
+In this repository we published our engineering thesis (PDF) alongside code used.
+Thesis_codes directory contains all of our calculations and plots of our engineering thesis "Discovering Impact of Market Microstructure on Stock Prices by Computational Intelligence Approach".

 First one called "Discovering_market_microstructure_parameters.ipynb" presents implementation of market microstructure parameters and show dependencies between them.